 ‘Potter, if you’d be so kind as to remain behind,’ Snape drawled.

 He sighed under his breath.
 I knew it was too good to be true.

 Snape loomed over the rack of vials on his desk and tapped Harry’s with the end of his wand.
 ‘What do you think this is, Potter?’

-Harry struggled to quell his surge of good humour without success.
-‘My inevitably ungradeable attempt at potions making?’
+Harry struggled to quell his surge of good humour.
+‘My inevitably ungradable attempt at potions making?’